 - 26. Temporary licences would normally be suitable for the following types of let: - 26.1 Home letting; - 26.2 Home sharing; or - 26.3 Home letting & Home sharing - 27.
 Any temporary licence which is issued will be subject to the mandatory conditions of licence, as set out in the 1982 Act. - 28.
 Temporary licences will also be subject to the additional conditions set out in the Council's STL Conditions Framework. - 29.
-The fee for temporary licence applications can be found on page 11.
+The fee for temporary licence applications can be found here (will be added once determined by the Regulatory Committee)